-Graduation ceremonies are normally held in each semester at Callaghan campus and once each year in Port Macquarie, Ourimbah and Singapore.
+Graduation ceremonies are normally held in each semester at Callaghan campus and once each year at Ourimbah and in Singapore.
 The timing of the award of your degree and your location of enrolment will determine which ceremony you are eligible for.
-UON Graduate Research can provide relevant cut-off dates to help you organise your final submission for a particular graduation ceremony.
+Graduate Research can provide relevant cut-off dates to help you organise your final submission for a particular graduation ceremony.

 A personalised invitation to a Graduation Ceremony will be sent to your preferred email address approximately six weeks before your graduation ceremony.

 If a candidate chooses not to attend a graduation ceremony, they should advise Graduation via the online graduation registration system and select to either collect their graduation documents or have them posted.
 Graduation documents are produced after the graduation ceremonies have concluded and the candidate will be notified when these are available.

 Early Release of Testamur

 An early release of graduation documents can be requested prior to your graduation ceremony by emailing Graduation with the following information:

 - Full Name